akshita31/BlogAuthoring/Readme.md

 ## Understanding the template

-The files in a trydotnet-tutorial will typically be one of the three categories:
+The files in a trydotnet-tutorial will typically be of one of the three categories:

 ### Markdown files

 These are the files that will serve as your documentation.
 These are pretty much like the normal markdown files with some custom settings to enable them to be rendered interactively by the `dotnet try` engine.
-In the Readme.md file, notice that the code fences(the ``` notation used to denote code in markdown format) have some special arguments like `--source-file`, `--region`, etc and you actually don't see any code inside the fences.
-However when we are running the dotnet try process, we are able to see and execute code in place of this code fence.
+In the Readme.md file, notice that the code fences (the ``` notation used to denote code in markdown format) have some special arguments like `--source-file`, `--region`, etc and you actually don't see any code inside the fences.
+However when we are running the `dotnet try` tool, we are able to see and execute code in place of this code fence.
 Let's get back to this later.

 ### Project File

-The my_tutorial.csproj is a normal project file against which your source code will be compiled and run.
+The my_tutorial.csproj is a normal C# project file against which your source code will be compiled and run.

 ### Source Files